timtennyson/Defi-DApps-Investment-Analyzer/README.md

 This project uses Anaconda and Jupyterlab with **Python 3.9**

-It incorporates following 9 required dependencies.
+It incorporates the following 9 required dependencies.
 These dependencies include the folowing imports :

 ```
  import os